genenetwork/sysmaintenance/assembly_update_documentation/mm9_to_mm10_20161213/update_table_probeset.md

+The following explains how to update the ProbeSet table before adding the new assembly data.
+___

 1. Add new columns in the database for the previous assembly versions in the ProbeSet table on the server Rabbit.
 These new columns should correspond with the following existing columns:
    - **Chr**
    - **Mb**